Toggle: English / Spanish

 Tests that reveal gallstones or inflammation in the gallbladder include:

-Surgery is the usual treatment.
+Surgery is the most common treatment.
 Surgery to remove the gallbladder is called cholecystectomy.

-Laparoscopic cholecystectomy is most often done.
+- Laparoscopic cholecystectomy is most often done.
 This surgery uses smaller surgical cuts, which result in a faster recovery.
-Patients are often sent home from the hospital on the same day as surgery, or the next morning.
+Many people are able to go home from the hospital on the same day as surgery, or the next morning.

-In patients who are too ill to have surgery because of other diseases or conditions, the gallstones may be dissolved with medication taken by mouth.
-However, this may take 2 years or longer to work, and the stones may return after treatment.
+If you are too ill to have surgery because of other diseases or conditions, the gallstones may be dissolved with medicine you take by mouth.
+However, this may take 2 years or longer to work.
+The stones may return after treatment.

 Cholecystectomy is a common procedure with a low risk.

 The condition is not always preventable.
-Eating less fatty foods may relieve symptoms in people with acute cholecystitis who have not had their gallbladder removed.
+Eating less fatty foods may relieve symptoms in people.
 However, the benefit of a low-fat diet has not been proven.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.